 Therefore, optimizing a rule is all about making sure that, in most common situations, it requires the Falco engine to perform the smallest possible number of comparisons.
 In order to reduce the CPU overhead associated with these rules, we would recommend the below considerations:

-1. Rules should always start with event type checks
+- Rules should always start with event type checks

 Falco understands when your rule is restricted to only some event types, and therefore will evaluate the rule only when it receives a matching event.
-For example, if your rule starts with evt.type=open, Falco won’t even start evaluating it for any event that is not an 'open' system call.
-Implementing warning checks when the rule fails to include checks on event types is important to avoid sending invalid rules to production.
+For example, if your rule starts withevt.type=open

 Falco rules are evaluated left-to-right until something fails.
 The sooner you make the condition fail, the less work it will require to complete.
-Try to find simple ways to restrict the scope of your rule.
+Try to find simple ways to restrict the scope of your rule. - Push heavy complex rules to the right

 You should attempt to start with the aggressive comparisons mentioned in the previous point, and only after including those rules that had a high probability of failing earlier do we then push heavy, complex rule logic.
-An example of complex rule logic includes long exception lists that belong at the end of the rule.
+An example of complex rule logic includes long exception lists that belong at the end of the rule. - Use multiple value operators instead of multiple comparisons

-Value operators can be anything like in, and, pmatch.
+Value operators can be anything likein, and,

-Writing multiple comparisons would look something like evt.type or evt.type=mkdirat.
+Writing multiple comparisons would look something likeevt.type

-It’s better for performance to write with value operators: evt.type in (mkdir, mkdirat).
+It’s better for performance to write with value operators:evt.type in (mkdir, mkdirat)

-5. Keep rules as small as possible
+. - Keep rules as small as possible

 This doesn’t just speed up processing of your rules, but from a Day 2 operations perspective it also ensures they are readable and maintainable.